 This is why I add power or plyometric exercises into the programme.
 I tend to start these power exercises approximately four weeks into the loading programme and always monitor symptoms closely.

 Any symptoms outside of the “four out of 10 and settles within 24 hours” parameter calls for an adjustment in load.

 For power exercises, I usually start with skipping and/or a walk-run programme and may progress, if needed, to jump squats and downhill jump squats.

 Here’s a link to the walk-run programme that I use with the British Military.
 It is simple, graded and effective.

 What Else Contributes to Patellar Tendon Pain?

-Now the third and final part of the patellar tendinitis treatment puzzle is one of the most important.
+Now the third and final part of the patellar tendonitis treatment puzzle is one of the most important.
 Remember I said that pain can manifest in your body when the brain perceives a threat to your bodily tissues or to your safety?

 This phase is about decreasing any other aspects that may be causing the brain to perceive a threat.